patchlevel/event-sourcing/docs/pages/subscription.md

 | `DropIndexTask` | Drops an index from a table. |
 | `DropTableTask` | Drops a table.               |

+!!! note

+    If you are passing connection registry, you can use the connection name as parameter.
+    The `connectionName` parameter is optional and defaults to the default connection.

 !!! tip

     You can create your own cleanup tasks and handler.